 3. LKU Kanban Certifications: Kanban is a management method and gives access to the evolutionary change approach rather than a big-bang, disruptive change.
 Following are the renowned LKU Kanban Certifications

-- Kanban System Design (KMP-1): It is beginner to intermediate certificate and designed to enable long term sustainable change.
+- Kanban System Design (KMP-1): It is the beginner to the intermediate certificate and designed to enable long-term sustainable change.
 If you are in any leadership role and looking for effective changes in the team environment, it is an ideal certificate for you.

 LKU Kanban certifications do not require any examination; you just need to attend accredited courses. iZenBridge gives you the same.
 LKU Kanban certifications are gained for a lifetime; there is no renew fee is required.

-4. Certified Scrum Professional (CSP): If you are having any of basic Scrum certificate (CSM, CSD, or CSPO) with 36 months of Agile/Scrum work experience, gained within the past five years, you can plan CSP.
+4. Certified Scrum Product (CSP): If you are having any of beginner level Scrum certificate (CSM, CSD, or CSPO) with 36 months of Agile/Scrum work experience, gained within the past five years, you can plan CSP.
 It is an advanced certificate and good for those who are committed to continuous improvement in practicing Scrum.
-You are required to earn 70 SEUs (Scrum Education Units) to get the certificate. iZenBridge provides many programs to earn these SEUs

 5. SAFe Agilist (SA): If you want to be part of enterprise Agile and willing to be part of multiple teams in the adoption of Scaled Agile Framework, SAFe Agilist could be an ideal choice for you.
 For more details, you may refer our course details.